moka-rs/moka/README.md

 moka = { version = "0.5", default-feautures = false, features = ["future"] }
 ```

-This will remove quanta from the dependencies and enable a fall-back implementation
-in Moka, so it will compile.
+This will enable a fall-back implementation in Moka, so it will compile.

 ## Developing Moka